 - Make a commitment to the Institute for the duration of the three-year program.
-Should unforeseen conflicts arise, the Institute will work with each OLA to address them. - With your partner OLA, facilitate all regular monthly meetings from September through May of each year. - Attend Institute events including: - o The Welcome/Orientation Meeting with OLs and families - The full-day Annual Forum (usually held in Bangor at the end of September) - The year-end celebration (a luncheon held in mid-May each year) - Complete the annual OLA Training before the start of each school year. - Collaborate with the School Contact and OLs at the start of the school year to set a monthly meeting time that is convenient for all participants and supports strong attendance.
+Should unforeseen conflicts arise, the Institute will work with each OLA to address them. - With your partner OLA, facilitate all regular monthly meetings from September through May of each year. - Attend Institute events including: - o The Welcome/Orientation Meeting with OLs and families - The full-day Annual Forum (usually held in Bangor at the end of September) - The year-end celebration (a luncheon held in mid-May each year) - Complete the annual OLA Training before the start of the school year. - Collaborate with the School Contact and OLs at the start of the school year to set a monthly meeting time that is convenient for all participants and supports strong attendance.
 These meetings are generally held during school hours.

-- Review the monthly facilitation guide on Google Classroom and prepare for activities in advance of each meeting (estimated time is 30-45 minutes). - Remind OLs of meeting dates and times, and encourage their attendance and work completion, in collaboration with the School Contact, so all OLs are afforded the opportunity to earn credit for participation. - Reschedule or adjust to virtual meetings when in-person meetings are canceled because of weather or other reasons, understanding the program is cumulative and that a missed meeting means missed content that is needed to be successful in future meetings. - Report attendance and share feedback on the meeting's content with the Institute via Google Classroom after each meeting (estimated time is 5-10 minutes). - Participate in Regional meetings (primarily virtual, some in person) that are held approximately 3-4 times per year, usually lasting less than one hour. - Be willing to share with the OLs aspects of your personal journey, as appropriate.
+- Review the monthly facilitation guide on Google Classroom and prepare for activities in advance of each meeting (estimated time is 30-45 minutes). - Remind OLs of meeting dates and times, and encourage their attendance and work completion, in collaboration with the School Contact, so all OLs are afforded the opportunity to earn credit for participation. - Reschedule or adjust to virtual meetings when in-person meetings are canceled because of weather or other reasons, understanding the program is cumulative and that a missed meeting means missed content that is needed to be successful in future meetings. - Report attendance and share feedback on the meeting's content with the Institute after each meeting (estimated time is 5-10 minutes). - Be willing to share with the OLs aspects of your personal journey, as appropriate.
 Learning how OLAs have overcome challenges provides the OLs with examples and inspiration for how they, too, can move through and beyond adversity. - Model leadership and proactive communication for the OLs. - Maintain confidentiality except for any issue that falls outside the parameters of the program and training provided, which you will refer to the School Contact. - If interested and available, invest time outside of the program to get to know OLs (e.g. attend an OL's basketball game, see an OL's theatre or music performance, send group texts to let the OLs know you are there for them).